sparsharyal/bike-rental/README.md

   Read reviews from other riders and share your own experiences to help build our community.
 - **Administrative Dashboard**
   A powerful admin panel lets you manage inventory, oversee bookings, process payments, and handle customer inquiries effortlessly.
-- **Multi-Language Support**
-  Cater to a global audience with support for multiple languages, making navigation easy for users worldwide.

 ---